KodrAus/decstr/README.md

 # IEEE 754

 If you've ever used Rust's `f64`, C#'s `double`, or JavaScript's `Number`, you've been using an implementation of IEEE 754 binary (base-2) floating points.
 Recent versions of the same standard also specify decimal (base-10) floating point formats.
-They're not quite as upiquitous as the binary ones, but interesting in their own right.
+They're not quite as ubiquitous as the binary ones, but interesting in their own right.

 If you don't have access to a copy of the IEEE 754 standard, you can check out the open [General Decimal Arithmetic](https://speleotrove.com/decimal/) standard.
 It's compatible with IEEE 754.